Samay: When Time Strikes: Plot

 ACP Malvika Chauhan is a widowed cop with a 10-year-old daughter.
 She is saddled with the murder case of a reputed businessman, where the killer has left no evidence.
-Before she can get into the investigation, a famous heroine is killed.
+Before she coule begin the investigation, a famous actress is murdered.
 Malvika suspects that it might be the work of a serial killer.

 The investigation reveals that the victims were not connected with each other.
 Plus, even the suspects with motives were not near the crime scenes.
 Suddenly Malvika realizes that somebody is stalking her.
 Malvika accosts her stalker, but he reveals that he was just doing it for a criminal named Suleman Bhai.
-As Suleman has that much expertise to kill someone without leaving evidence, Malvika thinks she has got a killer for at least one case.
+As Suleman has previous experience in murdering without leaving evidence, Malvika assumes she has found a suspect for at least one case.
 But when Malvika goes to Suleman's house, she finds Suleman dead.

 Again out of leads, Malvika starts going through the case files of all 3 victims.
 She finds 4 connections: